Creditor Representation in Bankruptcy Proceedings

 If a debtor took out a loan without any intention of repaying it, that loan is generally not dischargeable in bankruptcy.
 We will investigate any possible fraud or misrepresentation stemming from the original contract or sale.

 If we uncover information that the debtor intended to accept delivery of the product and never pay you, we may be able to pursue payment outside of bankruptcy court.
+We work on a case-by-case basis to determine the best possible solution for your case.

 Speak With an Attorney at Willis Law Today